 Looking forward Jamie plans to Workaway his way across Europe while taking in as much of the continent as possible.
 He doesn’t know how long he will travel for, but hope he doesn’t ever have to stop.
 You can follow his progress and journey over on Instagram or YouTube.

 Thanks to Jamie for sharing with us his stories, we can’t help but want to get on the next flight over to feed animals and spend chilled afternoons by the pool!

 Want to share your stories with us?
-Email Sarah at email@example.com with the subject line “WAyer of the month”!
+Email us at firstname.lastname@example.org with the subject line “WAyer of the month”!